Part 4: Cloud Backend Configuration

 You will be presented with a list of available Sign-in providers.
-Please enable “Google” and “Anonymous”, as shown on the screenshots below.
-Activate the “Enable” switch and press “Save” to activate selected provider.
+Please enable “Google” and “Anonymous”, as shown in the screenshots below.
+Activate the “Enable” switch and press “Save” to activate the selected provider.

 In the left-side menu select “Develop”, then “Database”.
 On the main page click on the “Create database” button.
 If you are prompted to select between Cloud Firestore and Realtime Database, please select Cloud Firestore option.

-Once the database is configured, you will need to manually add some initial settings that is required by the Data Marketplace application.
+Once the database is configured, you will need to manually add some initial settings that are required by the Data Marketplace application.

-Click on the “+ Add collection” link, as marked on the screenshot below.
+Click on the “+ Add collection” link, as marked in the screenshot below.

 A pop-up window will appear.
 Please type in “settings” as Collection ID, then press “Next”.